IATI/validator-services/README.md

 [ESlint](https://eslint.org/) is used for code quality and [Prettier](https://prettier.io/) is used for formatting rules, see [Prettier vs. Linters](https://prettier.io/docs/en/comparison).

-To run linting, use `npm run lint`, and to format the project, use `npm run format`.
+To run linting, use `npm run lint`.
+This will run `eslint` and `prettier` in checking/read-only mode, and show you if there are any errors.

+To format the code, run `npm run format`.

+There is a pre-commit hook which checks the code is formatted properly, so it should not be possible to commit without properly formatting the code.
+If this is bypassed, linting is also done on Github when creating a PR, and this will produce an error is the code is not properly formatted.

 ### VS Code Integration